US Trademark and Intellectual Property

 To find out more about the trademark filing fees and payment schedule, please visit trademark fee information.

-5. Await USPTO review of trademark application
+5. USPTO review of trademark application

 This process can take approximately 6 months but you can visit USPTO for current trademark processing times.
-After, the trademark application is assigned to a USPTO examining attorney who will evaluate it.

 After review, the examining attorney will determine if the trademark application meets all applicable legal requirements.
-You should periodically monitor the progress of your trademark application through the Trademark Status and Document Retrieval (TSDR) system.
 It is important to check trademark application status every 3-4 months after the initial filing of the application not to miss a filing deadline.

 Patent